 Preparing for Delivery and Baby

-You’ll also want to pack your hospital bag (I’ll talk about this more next week,) make arrangements for other children (if you have them) for when you go into labor, and if you have enough energy, maybe even make some freezer meals.
+You’ll also want to pack your hospital bag, make arrangements for other children (if you have them) for when you go into labor, and if you have enough energy, maybe even make some freezer meals.
 Also take some time to spend with your spouse.
 Go on some dates, and just enjoy being together.
 While I truly believe that having children can strengthen a marriage and make it even more wonderful, there’s no question that you will have less alone time.
 Enjoy being together!

 And this concludes the Surviving Pregnancy series.
 I hope you learned something, and you feel a little more prepared for your upcoming birth!